cohen990/observability-analysis/README.md

 next steps
 ensure it is able to tell the difference between a console.log and any other function call ensure it is able to not die when a console log is done of a variable imported from another module

+####

+next steps
+ensure it is able to recognise parameters passed into functions and can match them to observations